Nicer error reporting

 }

 This may seem drastic, but it’s very convenient.
 If your program needs to read that file and can’t do anything if the file doesn’t exist, exiting is a valid strategy.
-There’s even a shortcut method on Results, called unwrap:
+There’s even a shortcut method on Result called unwrap:

 #![allow(unused)]